Greenway Facts

 Grace Cheung-Schulman, Campaign Secretary

-Grace is an animal lover and is into organic gardening, water and energy conservation.
-She sees the Southeast Greenway as a once-in-a-lifetime opportunity for citizen involvement in planning a Greenway for the benefit of the entire community.
+Grace is an animal lover and is into organic gardening as well as water and energy conservation.
+She sees the Southeast Greenway as a once-in-a-lifetime opportunity for citizen involvement in planning a Greenway for the benefit of the entire community for years to come.

 Peter Dellavalle